-4.11.5 Multi-storey car parking facilities within development proposals should also be well integrated, be of high quality design and where possible incorporate green infrastructure.
+4.11.5 Multi-storey car parking facilities within development proposals should also be well integrated, be of high-quality design and where possible incorporate green infrastructure.
 It may also be possible to cater for additional uses within the development to encourage adaptable and sustainable environments that promote compact city living.
 This could include infrastructure at roof level such as urban agriculture, pocket parks and play in an effort to improve the health and wellbeing of users.
-In all of the above examples electric charging points should be considered within the layout and design of parking arrangements so as to avoid unnecessary additional costs if retrofitted at a later date.
+Electric charging points should be considered within the layout and design of parking arrangements so as to avoid unnecessary additional costs if retrofitted at a later date.
 SuDS and green roof design solutions should also be considered at an early stage.
 A Service Management Plan (SMP) may be required for larger development schemes and should reference green infrastructure where appropriate.

-- Their location and design with regards to their potential visual with the aim of avoiding a cluttered appearance;
+- Their location and design and any potential visual impact at street level, with the aim of avoiding unnecessary clutter.

-- The ease of access for maintenance and repair;
+- Their ease of access for maintenance and repair.

 - The adaptability of these elements to adjust to advances in technologies.

-- Visual clutter - caused by impact of bins standing in residential front gardens or commercial forecourts;
+- Visual clutter - caused by impact of bins placed along street, in residential front gardens or within commercial forecourts.

 - Odour and public health – poorly designed bin storage areas can result in odour problems which can impact on residential amenity.
 Uncontained refuse areas can attract vermin and introduce the potential for disease and infection.